 Immersing myself in a process of self-inquiry I noticed that the original themes had evolved and appeared to contain an energetic response all of their own.
 I became aware of a rich constellation forming around the human qualities of relationship, authenticity, uniqueness, love and the creativity of our being grounded in a deeper awareness of a shared ecological experience.

-Taking the time to listen and accept this invitation I decided to set up a collaborative writing, audio and artistic project that I have titled, ‘Feeling and Knowing.’
-With the intention to explore more fully the hidden potentialities contained within our unique experience of feeling and knowing.
-In particular I want to explore how this untapped embodied energy could support others (leaders, change agents, sustainability practitioners) in the cultivation of conversations and actions that enable generative change and restorative actions within our places of work.
+Taking the time to listen and accept this invitation I decided to set up a blog that I have titled, ‘Feeling and Knowing.’
+With the intention to explore more fully the hidden potentialities and untapped inner resources that are contained within our unique experiences of feeling and knowing.
+In particular I want to explore how this untapped embodied energy could support others (leaders, change agents, sustainability practitioners) in the cultivation of conversations and actions that enable generative change and restorative actions of re-membering within our shared places of work.

 In our hearts we known that this world of unrelenting consumption and economic self-interest will not change unless we face our inner most fears and consciously choose to change our ways by turning towards life sustaining business practices.
 Now is the time when we each need to take responsibility for the work places we co-create.
 We need to wake up and stop denying that our old ways of working will suffice.
 If we stop for a moment and listen then we can hear how the time we are living in is urging us to become radically alive and achieve our fullest potential.
 This requires a courageous participation that is centred in purposeful collaboration that reaches beyond individual self interest.
 Catalysing inclusive not divisive behaviour which starts with us intentionally giving our full attention to acts of openness not judgement and kindness not criticism.